Blue Jeans (Sqeezer song)

 "Blue Jeans" is a song by German dance-pop group Sqeezer.
 It was released in May 1996 as the second single from their debut album, Drop Your Pants (1996).
 The song was ranked at number 81 on the Eurochart Hot 100, and charted at number eight in the Czech Republic, number 16 in Germany and at number 28 in Austria.
 In 1997, it peaked at number 11 in Spain, on the Productores de Música de España chart.

+The song's melody has been adapted in several Filipino recordings, including Baywalk Bodies' "Kiliti," Vhong Navarro's "Don Romantiko," and Mei Mei's "Alembong."
+These versions reinterpret the melody in a style reminiscent of 1950s–1960s doo-wop and novelty pop, rather than the original Eurodance arrangement.